 Negative Trace: Going Beyond Leave No Trace

-Negative Trace is just what you might imagine from the name.
-If you believe in the ideas behind Leave No Trace, then by taking the next step, you can help reverse the damage caused by less knowledgeable hikers and campers.
+The Negative Trace framework is just what you might imagine from the name.
+If you believe in the ideas behind the Leave No Trace guidelines, then by taking the next step, you can help reverse the damage caused by less knowledgeable hikers and campers.

 Practicing Negative Trace is as simple as picking up stray garbage that you might find along the trail.
 By picking up food wrappers, water bottles, or other refuse you can not only beautify an area, but you prevent others from seeing that spot as a place that they, too, can dump their trash.

 Beaches are great places to practice Negative Trace since so much plastic garbage can float on the water, and because picking up trash off of the shore makes such a positive difference in the way the beach will look.

 If you want to, you can take on even more ambitious projects.
 Fire rings not only look unsightly in otherwise pristine areas, but they also encourage other campers to use the spot for the night.
 Therefore, one of the best things you can do in the backcountry is to dismantle stone fire rings in dispersed camping areas.